 The logistic company ExpressX provides transportation services all over the world and well known for long distance transport.
 NetX, a mobile network operator has signed the contract with ExpressX to offer 5G communication service for all the vehicles and the staff, and promise the full coverage along all their transport routes including satellite services.
 NetX has deployed NGSO satellites to realize the radio coverage in rare population area and the deserts.

-All the vehicles for long distance transport are equipped with Telematics Box supporting all 5G RATs (e.g. NR, LEO) as well as on-vehicle IoT devices only capable of 5G NR for data service.
-Also, all on-vehicle devices support 3GPP Device-to-Device communication.
-The man-held UEs of fleet team leaders support all 5G RATs.
+All the vehicles for long distance transport are equipped with Telematics Box (e.g Device #2) supporting all 5G RATs (e.g. NR, LEO) as well as on-vehicle IoT devices (e.g. Device#3) only capable of 5G NR for data service.
+The man-held UEs (e.g. UE1) of fleet team leaders support all 5G RATs.

+Device#3 can connect to 5G network in either direct or indirect connection mode.
+Device#2 can help other UEs to connect to 5G network as a relay UE.

+UE1, Device#2, and Device#3 have the subscription of NetX.